mciocchi/cyanide/README.md

   * Views

     CyanIDE is roughly based upon a model-view-controller design.
-Projects are modeled by the user in their init.el, just like in the example above. cyanide.el controls bootstrap logic and high-level functions.
+Projects are modeled by the user in their init.el, just like the examples above. cyanide.el controls bootstrap logic and high-level functions.
 Views are objects that manage setup and teardown of different configurations, including buffer and window arrangements.